ZiwenLi0325/EE399/hw3/README.md

 plt.savefig("3D_plot.png")
 plt.show()
 ```
+## Classification
+For the classification tasks, we train and test the classifiers, including LDA, SVM, and decision trees, using both the training and test sets.
+We analyze the performance of each classifier in terms of accuracy.
 ## Two Digits Linear Classifier
 • The given code trains and tests an LDA model for a specific pair of digits in the MNIST dataset.
 First, a binary classification dataset is created containing only the two specified digits.
 The dataset is split into training and testing sets using the train_test_split function.
 An LDA object is created and fit to the training data.
 The model is then used to predict the labels of the test data, and the confusion matrix and classification report are computed.
 The accuracy of the model for each digit is also calculated separately and printed to the console.
 This implementation demonstrates how to use LDA for binary classification tasks and evaluate its performance on specific digits in the MNIST dataset.Below is the code to train the data and test for specific digit
 ```